h2oai/h2o-3/h2o-docs/src/product/data-science/drf.rst

 -  **Why does DRF report different training metrics than** ``model_performance`` **?**

-  DRF estimates performance of the algorithm on OutOfBound samples (i.e. samples excluded from the sampling mechanism).
+  DRF estimates performance of the algorithm on OutOfBag samples (i.e. samples excluded from the sampling mechanism) instead of the whole training dataset.
 Since ``sample_rate`` is less than 1 by default, calling ``model_performance`` can give a different number.
+When ``sample_rate=1``, the metrics are reported only on validation dataset.
+Cross-validation also reports training metrics on OutOfBag samples.
+  When ``sample_rate=1``, and no validation dataset is provided, and cross validation is not performed, the metric is not reported at all as warning is raised.

 .. tabs::
    .. code-tab:: python